-Citibank Net Worth: $275.3B
+Citibank’s Net Worth: $327.08B

 The GOBankingRates Evaluation, on the other hand, calculates a company’s net worth based on measurable figures like assets and revenue.
-It differs from the market value, as it takes into account full-year profits and revenue from a company’s last three years as well as its assets and debts.
+It differs from the market value, as it takes into account full-year profits and revenue from a company’s last three years, as well as its assets and debts.

 Citibank Faces a Tough Road Ahead